Sickle Cell Disease: Transitioning From Pediatric to adult Care

 As you emerge into adult life and get closer to making your own decisions about your health, it’s important to be well-informed.
 This event will allow you to:

-• Learn about the transition from pediatrics to adult care at Emory Healthcare and Grady Health System
+• Learn about the transition from pediatrics to adult care at Emory Healthcare and Grady Health System.

-• Tour Grady Health System so you’ll be familiar with their facilities before you visit them for care
+• Tour Grady Health System so you’ll be familiar with their facilities before you visit them for care.

-What are we going to talk about?
+What will we talk about?

 Join other kids with sickle cell disease and their families for a discussion on: